isaiahcolson/watchlist-client/README.md

 * section by type on titles page
 * user can create multiple lists

+[ ] in back end in signup route, db.Watchlist.create a default Watchlist and set user id to token, this will give a default watchlist for the user
 [ ] setup Watchlist show route
 [ ] setup Watchlist update route
 [ ] setup Watchlist delete route